matriex/System_Extractor/Repack_INFO.md

 # NOTE
 Please Ignore the grammer or Typos as English is not my native Language and I'm currently learning English from scratch

+And yes if you think this method is usless then please don't use it , don't comment , I have tried my best to write this script for noobs to understand how to edit updater-script.  -PEACE